Health Care Legal Updates Breakfast Series

 Thursday, September 20, 2018

-This program will discuss some of the most frequent and most vexing issues facing health care employers, including disability complaints in the health care workplace, an employer’s duty to accommodate, leave laws, specific protections for employees under New York City law, 2018 changes to New York state law and how social media policies can impact allowable employment action.
+This program will discuss some of the timeliest and most vexing issues facing health care employers, including disability complaints in the health care workplace, an employer’s duty to accommodate, "light duty," leave laws, specific protections for employees under New York City law, recent changes to New York law, sexual harassment claims and the effect of the #MeToo movement on health care.